 Probiotics are one of the most widely consumed gut supplements on the market.
 Touted as the cure-all for restoring gut health and mitigating digestive symptoms like gas and bloating, you’ll find them in everything from energy bars to drinks.

-But what are probiotics?
-They are a complex of live microorganisms that, when given in large doses (we’re talking in the billions), can offer a slew of positive health benefits to the host 1.
+They are live microorganisms that, when given in large doses (we’re talking in the billions), can offer a slew of positive health benefits to the host1.

 But the benefits aren’t equal across the board.
 Certain strains of bacteria confer different benefits.
 For example, the Lactobacillus strains naturally inhabit the small intestine and are most effective for supporting gut barrier integrity, bowel function, and immunity.